Adri6336/gpt-voice-conversation-chatbot/README.md

 3. Extract contents, then move into folder with the files.

 4. If you have Windows Terminal installed, right click the empty part of the folder and select 'Open in Terminal'.
 Otherwise, use Win + R and enter powershell.
-Once you're in a terminal window and at the proper directory, use "pip install -r requirements.txt".
+Once you're in a terminal window and at the proper directory, use "pip install -r requirements.txt --upgrade".
 If this is done successfully, you should be ready to go as soon as you get yourself an OpenAI API key.

 5. Follow the steps listed in Using GPT-VCC